401 Comments

 EKR, ut

-West Jordan, UT · a month ago
+West Jordan, UT · 3 months ago

 oh, we did that 15 years ago. the tree is just fine